fceja/bingo_game/README.md

 ## Description
-Bingo Card Game using vanilla JavaScript.
+Bingo Card Game using JavaScript.

 Imitation of card game, where the game is won when a pre-determined pattern is selected.